Eddie Lucio III: 2016

 In 2016, Lucio ran unopposed in both the Democratic primary and the general election.

 2018

 In 2016, Lucio ran unopposed in both the Democratic primary and the general election.

 2020

 Personal life

 Lucio is currently an attorney in South Texas focusing on water law and policy.
 Lucio is a franchise owner for Orangetheory Fitness and Romeo's Pizza in South Texas.

-His father, Eddie Lucio Jr., is a Democratic member of the Texas Senate.
+His father, Eddie Lucio Jr., was a Democratic member of the Texas Senate.